desertwitch/SnapRAID-on-unRAID/README.md

 SnapRAID on UNRAID
 ================
-_Proof of Concept Project: SnapRAID on top of UNRAID, the best of two worlds?_
+_An experimental plugin for advanced users installing SnapRAID onto UNRAID systems for the best of both worlds._

 <sub>This project is in active development and considered experimental.</sub>